 Do Not Call Me Paul: As he said once during a "Pulp Fiction" montage (quick promos from various wrestlers with "Miserlou" playing over them) on ECW Hardcore TV in 1998, "Jerome Young.
 On the streets, it's New Jack."

 Garbage Wrestler: If not the codifier, he may be the best pure example, since he would actually bring garbage cans full of weapons to the ring for his matches.
 He even provides the trope's page quote.
 His whole offense was built around hitting people with weapons and sometimes diving off of a balcony or some other high place to put someone through a table.
+However, at PWX he said that he wrestled before he began swinging chair and at the end had to start wrestling again as swinging chairs was not getting him paid enough.

 More than once, he has set up for a balcony dive or from some other high place in an arena (to put his opponent through a table) and announcer Joey Styles has said, "No way, not even New Jack is that crazy," and been proven wrong, since New Jack not only pulled off the dive from some impossible height or improbable angle, but was even able to get up from it.